Ying Fan Reinfelder

 Ying Fan Reinfelder is a Chinese–American earth scientist who is a professor and researcher in the Rutgers University Institute of Earth, Ocean, and Atmospheric Sciences.
 She is interested in climate dynamics and the global water cycle.
 She was named a Fellow of the American Geophysical Union in 2022.

 Early life and education

-Reinfelder was an undergraduate student at the Beijing University of Civil Engineering and Architecture.
+Reinfelder earned a B.S. in engineering from the Beijing University of Civil Engineering and Architecture.
 She moved to the United States for graduate studies, earning a master's degree in geography at the University of Utah.
-She was a doctoral researcher at Utah State University.
-Her doctoral research involved numerical investigations into groundwater flow in desert basins.
-Her research considered density driven ground water flow in desert basins.
+She was a doctoral researcher at Utah State University, where her research considered density-driven ground water flow in desert basins.
 After earning her doctorate, Reinfelder joined Massachusetts Institute of Technology as a postdoctoral researcher.
 She also completed a postdoctoral fellowship at Princeton University.

 Research and career

 Reinfelder is a professor in the Rutgers University Department of Earth and Planetary Sciences.
 Her research considers hydrology, and how water impacts the function and structure of planet Earth.

 In 2017, Reinfelder demonstrated that soil hydrology influenced global patterns of plant root depths.